 Not knowing about the future can be frightening, but what is even worse is not knowing whether your child will recover from a condition that even the CDC is still trying to understand.
 This has been the fate of thousands of parents whose young ones have developed multisystem inflammatory syndrome in children (MIS-C).
 The disease was first diagnosed in the United Kingdom around April 2020.
 At that time, parents reported their children experiencing symptoms similar to those observed in Kawasaki disease or toxic shock syndrome.
 After that, more cases emerged in different parts of the world.

 What is Multisystem Inflammatory Syndrome in Children (MIS-C)?

 Multisystem inflammatory syndrome in children, also known as MIS-C, is a severe COVID-19 complication.
-It is sometimes referred to as pediatric multisystem inflammatory syndrome (PMIS).
+Sometimes, it is referred to as pediatric multisystem inflammatory syndrome (PMIS).
 This disease generally causes inflammation on multiple body systems: the brain, lungs, heart, kidneys, skin, gastrointestinal tract, and eyes.
 The disease often develops about four weeks after a COVID-19 infection.
-In rare cases, MIS-C might occur after 8-10 weeks later.
+In rare cases, MIS-C might occur 8-10 weeks later.